rabbitmq/chocolatey-package/README.md

 ## Maintainers

-The original maintainer of this package is @robertlabrie.
+The original author of this package is @robertlabrie.

 RabbitMQ Core Team has been maintaining this package since 2016.